About the Center

 - Publication of the Center for Translation Studies NewsForum, electronic newsletter

-- Performance of bilingual poetry readings
+- Performances of bilingual poetry readings

 - Readings of international plays in translation